agstermaister/DCW4/CodeBook.md

 # Raw data

-The obtained dataset has been randomly divided into two sets, 70%  training data and 30% the test data.
+The dataset has been randomly divided into two sets, 70%  training data and 30% the test data.
-The files from the original data were being used for the analysis
+The files from the original data were being used for the analysis are listed below.

 - 'README.txt'

 - 'features_info.txt': Shows information about the variables used on the feature vector.